matteoWorks/SimplePortfolioWebsite/README.md

 ### Node.js and npm Prerequisites <a name = "nodeJS&npmPrerequisites"></a>

 _Node.js_ and _npm_ are required. \
-The versions used in the development are _Node.js 20.12.2_ and _npm 10.5.0_, however any version should work.
+The versions used in the development are _Node.js 23.7.0_ and _npm 10.9.2_, however any version should work.

 ### React Prerequisites <a name = "reactPrerequisites"></a>

-_React_ is required, along with the _react-scripts_, _web-vitals_ and _react-scroll_ packages and the _TailwindCSS_ framework. \
+_React_ is required, along with the _react-scripts_ and _react-scroll_ packages and the _TailwindCSS_ framework. \
-The versions used in the template are _React 18.3.1_, _react-scripts 5.0.1_, _web-vitals 2.1.4_, _react-scroll 1.9.0_ and _TailwindCSS 3.4.14_, however any version should work, but without a guarantee, so make sure to test the functionality when using different versions.
+The versions used in the template are _React 18.3.1_, _react-scripts 5.0.1_, _react-scroll 1.9.0_ and _TailwindCSS 3.4.14_, however any version should work, but without a guarantee, so make sure to test the functionality when using different versions.

 ### Assets <a name = "assets"></a>